dudintv/vizartist-scripts/dudin-omo/dudin-omo-animated/README.md

 ## Animated OMO.
 Select one from children and hide other

+#### Version 2.4.1 (1 September 2020)
+* FIX: repeating transition animation when "transition throught base"
+* FIX: transform strings matching to setup whet_animated settings
+* FIX: moving to base if there isn't assigned the "transform hided"

 #### Version 2.4.1 (30 August 2020)
 * FIX: working with float point numbers, e.g. "scale=0.8"